On the best constants of Schur multipliers of higher order divided difference functions: Lower bounds and proof of Theorem B

 \section{Lower bounds and proof of Theorem B}

 The aim of this section is to obtain lower bounds for the norms of multilinear Schur multipliers of higher order divided differences acting on Schatten classes.
 Key to our proof are higher order divided differences of a generalized absolute value function.
 This function and variations of it have been used before in~\cite{CLPST, CaspersReimann, CSZ-Israel} to provide examples and counterexamples of (un)bounded multilinear Schur multipliers.
-The proof method here is a multilinear version of the bilinear result from~\cite[Theorem B, Theorem 8.4]{CaspersReimann}, which goes back to~\cite{Davies} in the linear case.
+The proof method here for $p \searrow 1$ is a multilinear version of the bilinear result from~\cite[Theorem B, Theorem 8.4]{CaspersReimann} and the linear result from~\cite{Davies}.
+The proof for $p \nearrow \infty$ for $n \geq 3$ requires the introduction one extra concept compared to the bilinear case \cite{CaspersReimann}: Cotlar's identity.